Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 From Panel to Storyboard: A Creative Leap

 Ulises’ transition from the world of comics to storyboards marks a turning point in his career, illustrating how skills acquired in one medium can be adapted and applied in another.
-This experience offers us a valuable lesson about the versatility and adaptability necessary in the world of commercial art.
+This experience offers us a valuable lesson on the versatility and adaptability necessary in the world of commercial art.

 “I entered the studio right for an advertisement for River Plate club, in which they were launching the new shirt.
 It was an advertisement for Adidas,” Ulises recalls.
 This project not only marked his entry into the professional world but also confronted him with new creative challenges.
 “It was very crazy, because River’s shirt had to be like sculpted in 3D, they weren’t using the real shirt, so we had to plan all that.”

 Ulises reflects on the differences between comics and storyboards, highlighting how each medium has its own demands and narrative tools.
 “Comics have a matter of telling with images and sequentially, but for storyboards, you have to make a passage closer to video and film,” he explains.
-“There you have a factor that is audio, there are also resources like camera movements, or movements themselves, which will also affect the work, like movement within the frame.”
+“There you have a factor that is audio, there are also resources like camera movements, or movements themselves, that will also affect the work, like movement within the frame.”

 This comparison between comics and storyboards reveals the additional complexity involved in working in audiovisual media.
 While comics allow total control over the reading pace and composition of each page, storyboards must anticipate movement, sound, and screen time.